bhnord/activities/README.md

 parkrun is a FREE 5k and takes place every Saturday morning at Danehy Park in Cambridge.
 <a href="https://www.parkrun.us/danehypark/" target="_blank">info link</a>

-### fizzy fridays: all pop, all night

-**03/21 10:00PM - 03/22 02:00AM @ The Turing Tavern**
-join DJ Frazzo every Friday night 10pm–close 🪩🌟 for a night of pure pop.
-<a href="https://theturingtavern.com/cambridge-inman-square-the-turing-tavern-events" target="_blank">info link</a>

 ### Traditional Irish Music Sessions at The Druid

 **03/22 04:00PM - 03/22 11:00PM @ The Druid**